Innovations and Awards

 Our proactive leadership and commitment to safety has garnered extensive external recognition.

-- Resolute and our Kénogami (Quebec) and Calhoun (Tennessee) mill employees received the ADRIQ Innovation Award as well as the Safety Leadership Award from the Pulp and Paper and Technical Association of Canada (PAPTAC) for developing a safer, more comfortable and eco-friendly chemical protective suit, which has been adopted by others in the industry.
+- Resolute and our Kénogami and Calhoun mill employees received the ADRIQ Innovation Award as well as the PAPTAC Safety Leadership Award for developing a safer, more comfortable and eco-friendly chemical protective suit.

 - Our Resolute-LP Larouche and Saint-Prime (Quebec) joint-venture engineered wood facilities were honored by APA–The Engineered Wood Association with a Safest Company Award, having been injury-free for over six and eight years, respectively.